rakibnuist/csca-prep/README.md

 [![Prisma](https://img.shields.io/badge/Prisma-ORM-2D3748?style=for-the-badge&logo=prisma)](https://www.prisma.io/)
 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-Data-336791?style=for-the-badge&logo=postgresql)](https://www.postgresql.org/)

 A comprehensive, high-performance web application designed to help international students prepare for the **Chinese Government Scholarship (CSCA) Undergraduate Admission Exam**.
-As part of a nationwide initiative, by **2028**, all Chinese universities will require the **CSCA Test Result** for undergraduate applicants.
+By **2026**, over **306 universities** already require this Test Report, and as part of a nationwide initiative, all Chinese universities will mandate the **CSCA Test Result** for undergraduate applicants by **2028**.
 This platform provides a realistic exam engine, advanced analytics, and a robust administrative dashboard to ensure student success.

 ---